of Lanark County, Ontario--2016

 by David J. White

 If you are interested in which native and non-native plants grow wild in Lanark County, how common they are, and where they occur, you've come to the right site.
-As the map on the right shows, Lanark County is found in southeastern Ontario (Canada).
+As the map at the bottom right shows, Lanark County is found in southeastern Ontario (Canada).

 The 2016 revised edition of the Plants of Lanark County, Ontario is an annotated checklist which presents the 1309 taxa (species, subspecies, varieties, and hybrids) of native and non-native vascular plants known to occur in the county.
 Vascular plants are those which have vessels or ducts to transport fluids.
 Included are trees, shrubs, herbaceous flowering plants (annual and perennial), ferns, clubmosses, and horsetails, but not mosses, lichens, or algae.

 A section in the checklist on Significant Areas highlights 17 areas with exceptional plant diversity and rare plant concentrations.
 This section is also available on the Significant Areas page of the site.

 The Rare Plant Photos page shows a selection of photographs of plants that are considered rare in the county.
 This section is a work-in-progress and additional photos will be added during the field season.